-A "military housing loan" is a loan secured by a multifamily property that is occupied primarily or exclusively by military personnel and family members.
+A "military housing loan" is a loan secured by a multifamily property in which more than 20% of the units are occupied by persons serving in or employed by the military or which is located in an area where military and military-related employment accounts for 20% or more of the local employment base.
 The properties are located on or near military bases.
 In some cases, the military bases may be in isolated areas.
 The underwriting and servicing requirements for military housing loans may differ from loans generally purchased by Fannie Mae because of the limited pool of potential tenants, the ability of the military to deploy military personnel, the economic dependence of the tenants on the military employer and the possibility of a reduction in the size of a military base or the closure of the base.